bthate/botlib/docs/index.rst

  $ bcmd icfg
  channel=#botlib nick=birc port=6667 realname=botlib server=localhost username=botlib

-you can use setters to edit fields in a configuration:
+You can use setters to edit fields in a configuration:

 ::